Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

 mirrored in the Brick Viewer.
 Before you press "Save Orientation" you should hold the IMU Brick still for about 15 seconds, so it can converge to the correct position.

+After this test you can go on with writing your own application.
+See the :ref:`Programming Interface <imu_brick_programming_interfaces>` section for the API of the IMU Brick and examples in different programming languages.

 IMU Calibration